Skip to main content

 Bastirma

-Air-dried cured beef seasoned with fenugreek, garlic, and spices.
-Thinly sliced and served as part of meze or breakfast.
+Air-dried cured beef coated in fenugreek, garlic, and spices.
+It is sliced thin and eaten at breakfast or as part of meze.

 Sujuk